mdwazed/value_works/README.md

 4. cd back_end to navigate to the back_end dir.
 5. run folowing command with sudo previlazed user or with sudo:
 6. sudo docker-compose up
-7. Two docker container (Nginx, Django) will start running.
+7. Two docker container (Nginx, Django) will start running and serve the web application backend.
+8. Ensure port 80 is not in use in case of error.

 Frontend:
 1. Open the frontend dir to a new terminal or